oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 servers), in the token.
 Restricting the use of the token to a specific scope is also RECOMMENDED.

-The authorization server MUST implement TLS as described in {{tls-version}}.
-Which version(s) ought
-to be implemented will vary over time and will depend on the widespread deployment and known security vulnerabilities at the time of implementation.
-Refer to {{BCP195}} for up to date recommendations on transport layer security.

 To protect against access token disclosure, confidentiality protection MUST be applied using TLS with a ciphersuite that provides confidentiality and integrity protection.
 This requires that the